louisharding/Minigames-Me/README.md

 To a lesser extent it was used for some minor queries about problem solving.

-### Reflection
-While the use of AI helped to improve on workflow and quickly find small bugs; some of the suggestions given did not help at all or were confusing.
-Thus it wasn't used as it was important to write code that was easy to understand.

 ## Deployment
 Early deployment of the site was done for ease of development as the project progressed.